vivekjoshy/openskill.py/docs/source/manual.rst

 Ranks
 -----

-When displaying a rating, or sorting a list of ratings, you can use :py:meth:`.PlackettLuceRating.ordinal`.
+When displaying a rating, or sorting a list of ratings, you can use :py:meth:`ordinal <openskill.models.weng_lin.plackett_luce.PlackettLuceRating.ordinal>`.

 .. code-block:: python